4. Asynchronous Files and Pipes (asyncfile)¶

 Following is a brief description of the examples included relevant to this section (unlike examples in other sections which tend to be a bit trivial, these examples are more complicated than necessary, to introduce different features / approaches):

-uses asynchronous pipes to write data to and read data from a system program (that computes checksum of data).examples/pipe_grep.py
+examples/pipe_csum.pyuses asynchronous pipes to write data to and read data from a system program (that computes checksum of data).examples/pipe_grep.pyuses chained pipes with asynchronous read and write interface to count number of lines matching a pattern.

 4.2.
 Asynchronous File¶

-class wraps given file so it can be used for
+AsyncFile class wraps given file so it can be used for

 asynchronous I/O. Note that regular on-disk files are non-blocking and